DallanQ/lotr_journeys_in_middle_earth/Reference.md

 - During an adventure, the players can manually save the game in the options menu, which they can access by selecting the gear button in the upper-right corner.

-- Between adventures, the players can save the game by selecting the "save & quit" button in the camp screen.
+- Between adventures, the players can save the game by selecting the "Save & Quit" button in the camp screen.

 80.2 Players can quit the game any time during an adventure or between adventures.